-If you lie or withhold information you run the risk of any payout being reduced or your policy being rendered invalid, particularly if the cause of death is linked to an undisclosed disability.
+If you lie or withhold information, you run the risk of any payout being reduced or your policy being rendered invalid, particularly if the cause of death is linked to an undisclosed disability.

 Does life insurance cover long-term disability?

-Life insurance provides a payout when the policyholder dies; it will not pay out if you become permanently disabled after taking out the policy.
+Life insurance provides a payout when the policyholder dies.
+It will not pay out if you become permanently disabled after taking out the policy.

-However if your death is the result of your disability, and this is covered as part of your policy, then a life insurance policy will pay out.
+However, if your death is the result of your disability, and this is covered as part of your policy, then a life insurance policy will pay out.

-If you don’t currently have a disability, but would like receive a payment in the event you become permanently disabled, consider critical illness cover.
+If you don’t currently have a disability, but would like to receive a payment in the event that you become permanently disabled, consider critical illness cover.
 This can be bought as an add-on to life insurance or a standalone policy.

 Is life insurance more expensive if I have a disability?